Co-Ownership

 Common challenges

 Most conflicts in co-ownership revolve around allocating popular periods (holidays, summer, school breaks) and unclear agreements about who pays for what.
+Without good systems, frustration can build up over time.

 How Bungaflow helps